10 Precentor's Court

-10 Precentor's Court is an historic building in the English city of York, North Yorkshire.
+10 Precentor's Court is a historic building in the city of York, North Yorkshire, England.

-The building is a Grade II* listed structure, standing on Precentor's Court.
-It stands perpendicular to Fenton House at the western end of the street.
+The building is Grade II* listed, standing on Precentor's Court and is perpendicular to Fenton House at the western end of the street.

-Parts of the house date to the 15th-century: stone walls on three sides of the building, and in the entrance hall, the arch of a fireplace.
+Parts of the house date to the 15th century: stone walls on three sides of the building, and in the entrance hall, the arch of a fireplace.
 The remainder of that house was demolished in the early 18th century, when the present building was constructed, with a new brick facade facing Precentor's Court.
 The building was altered internally in the mid-19th century, when a bay was added to the rear.
 In about 1900, the north-west wing of the house was entirely rebuilt, and the roof of the building was raised, adding an attic.

-Inside the house, in the ground floor study, there are 16th century beams, 17th century panelling, and an 18th century fireplace.
-The staircase is early-18th century but has been rebuilt, while the north-east bedroom has an 18th century fireplace, moved from elsewhere.
+Inside the house, in the ground floor study, there are 16th-century beams, 17th-century panelling, and an 18th-century fireplace.
+The staircase is early-18th century but has been rebuilt, while the north-east bedroom has an 18th-century fireplace, moved from elsewhere.

 The gates and railings in front of the house are Grade II listed.

 Reverend George Addleshaw (1906–1982) lived at the property in 1952.